DSSGxUK/s22_buckinghamshire/README.md

 ```

 ## Run the whole pipeline

-To run the whole pipeline you can just run:
+To run the whole pipeline you can run:

 ```bash
 dvc repro
 ```
+(This will include a hyper parameter search which can take a few hours to run)

-Alternatively, you could run the individual steps:
+Alternatively, you could run the steps individually:

 ```bash
   # Generate datasets for modelling